appveyor/website/src/docs/enterprise/configuration.md

 ### SMTP

-SMTP provider settings are straightforward.
-The only note there is that **SMTP host** setting allows specifying port, for example `smtp.gmail.com:587`.
+SMTP provider settings are straightforward but note that there is an **SMTP host** setting for specifying port, for example `smtp.gmail.com:587`.

 Example settings for using GMail for sending email notifications: